BUYING A BUSINESS - IMPORTANCE OF DUE DILIGENCE

 This is by no means an exhaustive list and each due diligence investigation will vary depending on the type of business being purchased.

 It is common for purchasers to instruct their lawyers and accountants to assist with due diligence.
-If you would like any help with the purchase of your business and your due diligence investigation, please get in touch.
+Contact the team at Blackwells for help with due diligence and other aspects of buying a business.